 John Willingham knew how to make great barbecue, and it was a passion throughout his life.

-John (second from left in the photo below, along with other inductees in 2012) was inducted into the American Royal’s Hall of Fame, barbecue’s top honor.
+In 2012, John was inducted into the American Royal's Hall of Fame, barbecue's top honor.
 The award recognizes contributions to the advancement of barbecue by individuals in the competitive, business and entertainment communities.

 John, a former St. Louis Cardinal baseball player, invented more than just a better way to cook barbecue.